 A candidate who fails one or more summative essays, examinations or thesis will be permitted one further attempt to resit the failed assessment(s).
-Examinations may normally only be resat, and summative essays resubmitted, in the following academic year at the usual examination times and submission deadlines.
-The thesis may also normally only be resubmitted in August of the following academic year at the usual thesis submission deadline.
+Examinations may normally only be resat in the following academic year at the usual examination times.
+Summative essays may normally be resubmitted within the same academic year, with the deadline determined by the Board of Examiners.
+Resubmission dates will normally fall during Trinity Term or the Long Vacation.
+The thesis may normally only be resubmitted in August of the following academic year at the usual thesis submission deadline.
 The only exceptions to work being submitted on the next occasion on which the examination is offered will be when special permission has been granted by the University Proctors and the department Board of Examiners.